First, Start Paying Attention to your Finances

 Now, how many months of that amount do you really need to keep in an emergency fund?
 The short answer is however much you feel comfortable with.
 But let me elaborate.

 The amount you keep in an emergency fund should take into account how much you need to have the peace of mind that you will be okay in the event of an emergency or unexpected event.
 For some people that is three months, for others that is twelve.
 Do what works for you.

 It is also important to consider your job and particular situation.
 How secure do you feel in your job?
 How difficult, given your field and experience, would it be to find a new job?
 Are you willing to work a temporary job while looking for a new one?
 Also, do you own a home?
 That means when the fridge breaks you pay for it, as opposed to calling your landlord (unless your landlord has indicated certain expenses which the tenants are required to cover).
 Do you have an expensive car, which could require costly repairs?
-Or, is your car on its last leg and likely to need replacement soon?[Note: Buying a car would not come out of your emergency fund, but expenses for repairs or to get you over the hump while shopping for a new car may.]
+Or, is your car on its last leg and likely to need replacement soon?[Note: Buying a car would not typically come out of your emergency fund – it’s something you can hopefully plan for, but expenses for unexpected repairs may.]
 Your unique situation and comfort level matter.
 That should be your guide to determining how big your emergency fund should be.